aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 ```

 {{% notice note %}}
-You can attach the instance profile to new Amazon EC2 instances when you launch them, or to existing Amazon EC2 instances.
+You can attach the instance profile to new Amazon EC2 instances at launch time, or to existing Amazon EC2 instances.
 {{% /notice %}}

 #### Exercise

-Log in to instance using SSM Session manager.
-Retrieve AMI ID from instance metadata using `curl`
+Log in to instance using SSM Session Manager and retrieve the AMI ID from instance metadata using `curl`

 {{%expand "Need a hint?" %}}
-Check out the AWS Documentation [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html?shortFooter=true#instancedata-data-retrieval).
+Review the AWS documentation for [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html?shortFooter=true#instancedata-data-retrieval).
 {{% /expand %}}

 {{%expand "Want to see the solution?" %}}